Working Papers

 Governance effort reallocation by institutional owners, with S. Garcia and A. Remesal

-Institutional investors re-balance between internal and external monitoring mechanisms.
-As heightened short-selling threats improve external discipline and alleviate the need for direct monitoring, monitoring-prone institutional investors reallocate efforts to other portfolio firms.
+Institutional investors re-balance internal and external monitoring mechanisms.
+As heightened short-selling threats improve external discipline and alleviate the need for direct monitoring, monitoring-prone institutional investors reallocate their effort to other portfolio firms.

 Selected presentations: Financial Markets and Corporate Governance Conference (2022)*, FMA Europe (2022), KU Leuven (2022), Erasmus Corporate Governance Conference (2023), BOCA-ECGI Corporate Finance and Governance Conference (2024)